snarkify/sirius/README.md

 <img width="800" alt="fig2" src="https://github.com/snarkify/sirius/assets/3767044/c258e9e4-2ca0-4c7a-b153-5e7a98e5292f">
 </p>

-- **Frontend Layer**: This layer serves as the interface for various constraint systems.
-It's engineered to allow developers to work with their preferred constraint systems.
+- **Frontend Layer**: This layer serves as the interface of the constraint system.
 User-defined circuits and witness data are converted into an intermediate representation format defined by the folding scheme.
-Our current implementation follows the _Special-sound interactive protocol_ [[SPS](https://eprint.iacr.org/2023/620)].
-An alternative scheme would be the _Customizable Constraint Systems protocol_ [[CCS](https://eprint.iacr.org/2023/552)].
+Our current implementation follows the _special-sound interactive protocol_ (SPS) from [Protostar](https://eprint.iacr.org/2023/620).
+An alternative scheme would be the _Customizable Constraint Systems protocol_ ([CCS](https://eprint.iacr.org/2023/552)).
 - **Folding Scheme Layer**: At the heart of the framework are the folding schemes IVC that accumulate the computations of multiple steps.
 At each step, the prover first calculates the instance-witness pairs from the previous step and folds them into the accumulator, then computes the cross terms and error vector for the folded instance-witness pairs.
 An IVC circuit then takes the outputs from the prover and performs the following steps: apply the step function `F`, fold the previous step's instance into the accumulator instance, and verify the inputs of the IVC circuit.
 - **Backend Layer**: The backend leverages Polynomial Interactive Oracle Proofs (PIOP) and Polynomial Commitment Schemes (PCS) to generate zkSNARKs for succinct and zero-knowledge verification.
-Polynomial relation checks of the IVC decider are converted to the multi-variate sum-check protocol.
-The evaluation phase of the sum-check protocol depends on the polynomial commitment scheme we choose (e.g. [Hyrax](https://eprint.iacr.org/2017/1132.pdf)).
-It is worth noting that when the polynomials are sparse, we can use the Spark compiler [[Spartan](https://eprint.iacr.org/2019/550)] to handle them efficiently.
+Polynomial relation checks of the IVC decider are converted to the _multivariate sum-check protocol_.
+The evaluation phase of the sum-check protocol depends on the polynomial commitment scheme (PCS) we choose, e.g. [Hyrax](https://eprint.iacr.org/2017/1132.pdf).
+It is worth noting that when the polynomials are sparse, we can use the Spark compiler from [Spartan](https://eprint.iacr.org/2019/550) to handle them efficiently.

 # Roadmap
 - [x] 2023Q4 - [halo2](https://github.com/privacy-scaling-explorations/halo2) frontend support
-- [x] 2023Q4 - folding scheme for Plonkish custom gates
+- [x] 2023Q4 - folding scheme for plonkish custom gates
+- [ ] 2023Q4 - folding scheme for lookup arguments
 - [ ] 2023Q4 - IVC circuit
-- [ ] 2023Q4 - folding scheme for lookup arguments
 - [ ] 2024Q1 - high-degree gate optimization from [Protostar](https://eprint.iacr.org/2023/620)
 - [ ] 2024Q1 - [Snarkify Cloud](https://cloud.snarkify.io/) integration and GPU acceleration
-- [ ] 2024Q2 - IOP+PCS backend support ([Spartan](https://eprint.iacr.org/2019/550) / [Hyperplonk](https://eprint.iacr.org/2022/1355))
+- [ ] 2024Q2 - IOP + PCS backend support ([Spartan](https://eprint.iacr.org/2019/550) / [Hyperplonk](https://eprint.iacr.org/2022/1355))
 - [ ] 2024Q3 - on-chain verifier support
 - [ ] 2024Q3 - non-uniform circuit folding